Team Tabby (TABY)

 - Flanderization: Yang's punning has been greatly exaggerated in this story.
 She can dish out dozens of puns in a few weeks, prompting plenty of Dope Slaps from her partner.

-- Hair of Gold, Heart of Gold: She's blond-haired and a friendly young woman who won't hesitate to lend a hand to others.
+- Hair of Gold, Heart of Gold: She's blond-haired, friendly young woman who won't hesitate to lend a hand to others.

 - Has a Type: She's into guys who are unpredictable and can excite her.
 Typically she goes after muscles and motorcycles, but when that machismo gets routine she cuts her losses and leaves.
 She also hates it when her most recent date starts going easy on her in their spars and despises anyone who isn't understanding of her family situation.
 She finds the unconfident, shy guys "cute" in the self-affirming "thank you for noticing how hot I am" way but isn't into them unless they can subvert her expectations.
 Izuku manages to check off all of her boxes and Raven compares him to Taiyang, indicating that she's into the same kind of guys.